SRCH2/srch2-ngn/documentation/docs/advanced.md

 ###Pagination

-To implement pagination, we want to return some of the results by specifying a starting offet and number of records.
+To implement pagination, we want to return some of the results by specifying a starting offset and number of records.
-We can call the *pagingStartFrom()* method to specify the startng offset, and its default value is 0.
+We can call the *pagingStartFrom()* method to specify the starting offset, and its default value is 0.
 We can also set the number of returned records by calling the *pagingSize()* method.
 The number is obtained